chinamike65/hugo-tuolesi/content/book1/book1en.md

 There are many unparalleled Buddhist undertakings, the most important of which are as follows.

-The first one is the Great God Change Prayer Assembly from the first to the fifteenth day of the first lunar month.
+The first one is the establishment of the Monlam Festival from the first to the fifteenth day of the first lunar month.

 This puja was created by Master Tsongkhapa.

 In this dharma meeting held by Master Tsongkhapa, the tormas offered by everyone every day are like mountains.

-Every day, more than 100,000 lanterns are offered, and more than 100,000 cups of water are provided.
+Every day, more than 100,000 candles are offered, and more than 100,000 cups of water are provided.
 Tens of thousands of people come to make offerings and pray to Buddha together, starting from Master Tsongkhapa until the "Cultural Revolution".

 After the "Cultural Revolution", India has persisted until now.